“My writing doesn’t sound like me.”

 For example, I already made a joke in this tip.
 Can you spot it?

-It was my little parenthetical comment: (But if that’s your thing, knock knock away!)
+It was my parenthetical comment: (But if that’s your thing, knock knock away!)

 Notice how it’s not a full stand-up comedy routine.
-It’s just a little comment tacked onto the end of a different sentence.
+It’s just a small comment tacked onto the end of a different sentence.

 Tip #7: Include little interjections. (for realz!)